Classicler/GodotAlgoExperiments/SECURITY.md

 ## Reporting a Vulnerability

-If a vulnerability is found, first check to make sure that it is not listed in UPDATES.md.
-If it is listed there, that means the vulnerability you reported has already been reported, accepted, and is being resolved currently.

-If the vulnerabilty is not posted in UPDATES.md, you can create an issue on Github explaining the vulnerability.
-You vulnerability may be declined if the owner does not think that the reported vulnerability is a vulnerability.
-Updates regarding vulnerabilities and other things in this repository will be posted in
+If the vulnerabilty is found, you can email the project owner at generalpizzaboy@gmail.com.
+Your vulnerability may be declined if the owner does not think that the reported vulnerability is a vulnerability, but if it is accepted, expect the vulnerability to be fixed within a week after reporting.
-UPDATES.md as they are being resolved.